 Children in the programs have behavioral problems with common backgrounds and experiences that place them at high risk of failure in their present schools, and or home settings.
 Additional intensive support services are provided for the improvement or maintenance of functioning consistent with learning, the development of independent living, and enhanced self-sufficiency.
 These services can be provided by the approval of the IEP team for each student’s Individual Education Plan.
 All students are referred through their local school districts.

 Improve a student’s ability to manage various levels of stress as it develops, allowing them to successfully obtain an education in the least restrictive environment, thus reducing the incidences of removal from the family, home and school.

 Increase a student’s ability to successfully transition from extremely restrictive environments to less restrictive environments.

-Increase participant’s positive identity including, personal power, self-esteem, sense of purpose, and positive view of personal future
+Increase participant’s positive identity including, personal power, self-esteem, sense of purpose, and positive view of personal future. future

 Strengthen the family unit to provide support for the student’s success.

 An afterschool program consisting of 210 minutes of continuous therapeutic milieu.
 Day treatment hours are Monday through Friday, 3:00 – 6:30 pm.
 Servicing ages 5 to 22.

 Intake Review, Plan Development, and Assessment/Evaluation: